xopto/pyxopto/docs/source/dataset/description.rst

 Module :py:mod:`xopto.dataset.render.mcvox` => :sh:`run/mcvox/`

-Renders a datset scripts for computing fluence / deposition datasets with the MC kernel for voxelized media.
+Renders a dataset scripts for computing fluence / deposition datasets with the MC kernel for voxelized media.
 A two-layer skin model with an embedded blood vessel is used.
 The depth/position of the blood vessel along the :math:`z` axis is varied from 0.2 to 0.8 |nbsp| mm in steps of